ghostwalker-mk1/scratch-n-win/README.md

 # Data Analysis

 - Open results.csv in Excel (or another spreadsheet tool).
-- Use formulas & pivot tables to calculate and visualize:
+- Use formulas to calculate and visualize:

 - Win frequency vs. expected probability
 - Symbol distributions